MariwanJ/mbed-ce-hello-world/README.md

 This project implements a basic hello world using Mbed OS Community Edition.
 Use it as an example or a starting place for your own projects!
 Use the batch or bash file to compile.
 You need to change the project name inside the CMakeList.txt file.
 Under /src you can put your project files.

+# Some new changes due to changes in the mbed-os ce tools:
+I needed to update this version since there are some changes in the official version made my version outdated.
+Now it should work as it should.
+Notice that I have not selected the UPLOAD_METHOD_DEFAULT.
+Please refere to the comments in the CMakeLists.txt.
+Mariwan 2025-04-18

 ## To set up this project, follow these steps:

 1. Clone it to your machine.
 Don't forget to use `--recursive` to clone the submodules: `git clone --recursive https://github.com/MariwanJ/mbed-ce-hello-world `